pahimar/Equivalent-Exchange-3/README.md

 ####Setup Gradle
 Gradle is used to execute the various build tasks when compiling EE3.

-1a.
-Windows/Mac: Download and install Gradle [here](http://www.gradle.org/downloads).
+1. Download and install Gradle.
+	* [Windows/Mac](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.
 		* Unzip the package and put it wherever you want, eg `C:\Gradle`.
-1b.
-Linux: Installation methods for certain popular flavors of Linux are listed below.
+	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.gradle.org/downloads).
 		* Gentoo: `emerge dev-java/gradle-bin`
 		* Archlinux: You'll have to install it from the [AUR](https://aur.archlinux.org/packages/gradle)
 		* Ubuntu/Debian: `apt-get install gradle`
 		* Fedora: `yum install gradle`
 2. Windows: Set environment variables for Gradle.
 	* Go back to `Environment Variables` and then create a new system variable.
 	* For `Variable Name`, input `GRADLE_HOME`.